 It won’t harden while you work with it but will completely dry at room temperature without any heat or oven required in one to two days, depending on the climate you live in.

 Three Air-Dry Clay Brands Tested on the Pottery Wheel

-I’ve been asked many times if air-dry clay be thrown on the Pottery Wheel.
+I’ve been asked many times if air-dry clay can be thrown on the Pottery Wheel.

 I made three plant holders with one pound of each clay.

 would give specific ingredients.
-Just the basics because they don’t want one else to copy them and I don’t blame them.
-Let’s see how well these air-dry clays thew on the pottery wheel.
+Just the basics because they don’t want anyone else to copy them, and I don’t blame them.
+Let’s see how well these air-dry clays are on the pottery wheel.

 DAS Modeling Clay on the Pottery Wheel